magento/devdocs/guides/v2.0/config-guide/multi-master/multi-master.md

 Because of the way the split database performance solution is designed, your custom code and installed components *cannot* do any of the following:

 *	Write directly to the database (instead, you must use the Magento EE database interface)
-*	Use JOINs
+*	Use JOINs that affect the sales or quote databases
-*	Use foreign keys to tables in the checkout, OMS, or main databases
+*	Use foreign keys to tables in the checkout, sales, or main databases

 <div class="bs-callout bs-callout-warning">
     <p>Contact component developers to verify whether or not their components do any of the preceding.
 If so, you must choose only one of the following:</p>